 - The NAV of Direct plan will always be higher than that of Regular plan of the same fund/scheme

-- Since the Direct-NAV is higher than Regular-NAV, you will get lesser no. of units for direct plans for the same amount invested.
+- Since the Direct-NAV is higher than Regular-NAV, you will get a lesser no. of units for direct plans for the same amount invested.
 But still, your returns will be higher than those of regular plans.

 There should be no doubt about these 3 things.

 Under direct plans of the mutual fund schemes, you invest directly with the mutual fund house (AMC).
 And since there is no intermediary or distributor involved in between, the commissions are saved.
 And this reflects in the lower expense ratio of the direct plans – which in turn, reflects in better returns as compared to the regular plans.
 All else remains the same.
 The fund manager, the portfolio of stocks, everything remains the same.

 Now let’s see how the returns of direct plans have fared since when they came into being (in early-2013).

 As you will see below, the Direct Plan of any chosen fund has given higher returns (or lower losses) in each year of existence when compared with the regular version:

 And Direct Plans of MF giving Higher returns than Regular plans will continue to remain so in the future as well as the expenses of direct plans will always be lower than the regular plans.

 Let’s now look at the NAVs of one (randomly chosen) fund to see how NAV changes over the years.

 I chose HDFC Equity Fund as an example.
 As you can see below, the gap between the NAV of Direct Plan and Regular plans is increasing every year.
 And since the direct plan will give a higher return than the regular plan every year, this gap will continue to increase further with each passing year:

-Some people feel (and after being intentionally confused by regular-plan sellers like MF distributors, agents, banks which always sell regular plans) that Direct Plans are expensive than regular plans – after all, NAV of direct is higher.
+Some people feel (and after being intentionally confused by regular-plan sellers like MF distributors, agents, banks that always sell regular plans) that Direct Plans are more expensive than regular plans – after all, NAV of direct is higher.

 But this is a wrong way of thinking.
 And the opposite is true.